 Learn more: Visit Business Queensland for more tips

-Knowing what’s in stock and how you use it can have so many benefits.
-One WorkGuru client, Hydromech Hoist & Crane, has stated that being able to understand their current stock has saved them tens of thousands in material costs.
+Knowing what’s in stock and how to use it can have many benefits.
+One WorkGuru client, Hydromech Hoist & Crane, has stated that understanding their current stock has saved them tens of thousands in material costs.

 In the past, we might have missed $50,000 of stock we had and might have ordered more in just because we didn’t know we had it.
 That just can’t happen anymore.